Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Read review

 Just like Varo, SoFi is an online bank that's directly FDIC-insured.
-SoFi has a long list of products and services, including its all-in-one Checking and Savings account with no monthly fees, opening deposit requirement or overdraft fees.
-If you become a Plus member by setting up direct deposit, you can earn up to 3.80% APY on your savings balance and 0.50% on your checking.
-You can also enjoy high FDIC insurance of up to $3 million.
+SoFi has a long list of products and services, including its all-in-one Checking and Savings account with no monthly fees, opening deposit requirement, overdraft fees or foreign transaction fees.
+If you set up direct deposit, you can earn up to 3.80% APY on your savings balance and up to 0.50% on your checking.
+You can also enjoy high FDIC insurance of up to $2 million.
 Alongside its banking products, SoFi offers personal loans, mortgages, student loan refinancing, credit cards, investing and much more.
 Similar to Varo, SoFi accepts cash deposits at Green Dot locations for a $4.95 fee.

 APYUp to 3.80%